syncfusion/blazor-docs/src/gantt/gantt-chart/scheduling-tasks.md

 # Scheduling Tasks

+By default Gantt tasks are validated based on the child tasks with some factors like working time, holidays, weekends and predecessors.
 The Gantt provides support for automatic and manual task scheduling modes.
 It is used to indicate whether the start date and end date of all the tasks will be automatically validated or not. `TaskMode` is the property used to change the schedule mode of a task.

 The Gantt control supports three types of mode.
 They are: